 What drives me

 To know where to start, let alone boil it down to a few short paragraphs is tricky.
-On one level, I could say that I enjoy teaching - it’s a social activity that keeps you on your toes, while there some subjects that I have a good understanding of, and that I like sharing and exploring with others.
+On one level, I could say that I enjoy teaching - it’s a social activity that keeps you on your toes, while there some subjects that I like sharing and exploring with others.
+Clockwatching during classes is rare.

 But to give some idea of the deeper drivers, I could share a long story around perhaps the most ambitious, challenging and in some ways successful projects that I’ve worked on - the re:generation Project - left me with the feeling that at the end of the day, we would go home and begin the next day pulling - and being pulled in - different directions.

-It seems evident to me that by and large we can all learn certain technical things if we really want to: whether that’s maths, a new language, how to drive a car, or many other things, all of which have their place.
+It seems to me that by and large we can all learn certain technical things if we really want to: whether that’s maths, a new language, how to drive a car, or many other things, all of which have their place.
 But when it comes to living together, how can perspectives be so different and yet so firm?
-How can we explore, communicate and learn in areas that have been elusive in the past?
-When do these explorations and learnings have any value?
+Can one explore, communicate and learn in areas that have been elusive in the past?
+When do these explorations and learnings have real value?

-This interest in the nature and build up of knowledge and perspective points towards teaching, but it’s the enjoyment that keeps me there.
+This interest in the nature and build up of knowledge and perspective points towards teaching as a way of exploring, and fortunately it’s something I enjoy doing.